Home

 Awards

 Fresh Knowe.
-Picture by Sigurd TowrieAlthough the megaliths on the Ness o' Brodgar are the most striking remains of Orkney's ancient past, they are but the tip of the iceberg.
+Picture by Sigurd TowrieAlthough the megaliths on the Ness of Brodgar are the most striking remains of Orkney's ancient past, they are but the tip of the archaeological iceberg.

-The landscape surrounding the Ring o' Brodgar and the Standing Stones o' Stenness is littered with archaeological sites - many of which go unnoticed by visitor, and local, alike.
+The landscape surrounding the Ring of Brodgar, and the nearby Standing Stones of Stenness, is littered with archaeological sites - many of which go unnoticed by visitor and local alike.

-Some of the major archaeological sites surrounding the Ring o' Brodgar are shown in the diagram below.
+Some of the major archaeological sites surrounding the Ring of Brodgar are shown in the diagram below.

 The significance of the landscape